maz-kar/TodoList/README.md

 Final Fixes:
  - Add dark mode.
 Align in the end all the colors in both light and dark mode.
- - Add functionality to toolbarItems.
- - Add animation to the button.
  - Add color scheme.
- - Add color scheme.
  - Add launch screen.
  - Save entities first with user defaults, CoreData and ultimately with SwiftData.
- - Add delete and edit options to the entities.
- - Separate views by extending the HomeView and creating private var out of each modular parts.
  - Back button color of the AddItemView
- - 2 Dividers in the shown list